otrv4/otrv4-prekey-server/otrv4-prekey-server.md

             be set to zero.
         * Checks that this `Prekey MAC` is equal to the one received in the "Prekey publication message".
-If it is not, the Prekey Server aborts the DAKE and sends a "Failure message", as defined in [Failure Message](#failure-message) section.
+If it is not, the Prekey Server aborts the DAKE and sends a "Failure message", as defined in the [Failure Message](#failure-message) section.
       * Check the counters for the values on the message:
         * If Prekey profiles are present in the message: